Abattoir Blues / The Lyre of Orpheus

 Abattoir Blues / The Lyre of Orpheus is the thirteenth studio album by the Australian alternative rock band Nick Cave and the Bad Seeds, released on 20 September 2004 on Mute Records.
 It is a double album of seventeen songs.

+Released to critical acclaim, the album reached the top 10 in thirteen countries, largely in Europe.
+Pitchfork named it the 180th-best album of the 2000s, and it found inclusion in the book 1001 Albums You Must Hear Before You Die.

 History

 The album was produced by Nick Launay at Studio Ferber in Paris in March–April 2004 and Nick Cave used The Bad Seeds line up of Mick Harvey, Thomas Wydler, Martyn Casey, Conway Savage, Jim Sclavunos, Warren Ellis, and James Johnston.
 It was the first album by the group for which Blixa Bargeld did not perform – English guitarist and organist Johnston, of the group Gallon Drunk, replaced Bargeld.
 Cave decided to split drumming duties for the two parts, with Sclavunos on Abattoir Blues and Wydler on The Lyre of Orpheus.
 According to Launay, the whole album was completed in twelve days.
+The song "Let the Bells Ring", was a posthumous tribute to Johnny Cash.

+The album also made prominent use of a gospel choir, which Cave credited with adding another dimension to his sound.
+"With a voice like mine, the choir adds a levity to the whole thing that I can't do on my own."

 The album's release was supported by the Abattoir Blues Tour, which travelled through Europe from 2 November to 5 December.
 In January 2007 a double live album and DVD was issued as The Abattoir Blues Tour.
 Abattoir Blues / The Lyre of Orpheus's last track, "O Children", was featured in the 2010 film Harry Potter and the Deathly Hallows – Part 1, and the song is referenced as an achievement in Lego Harry Potter: Years 5–7.
 In March 2005, to complement the success of the double album, Nick Cave and the Bad Seeds released B-Sides & Rarities, a three-disc, 56-track collection of B-sides, rarities, and tracks that had appeared on film soundtracks.